South Sudan Football Association: Membership of CAF, CECAFA and FIFA

 In February 2011, speaking of the possibility of South Sudan joining CAF, the CAF president Issa Hayatou said: "...we are readying up with the idea of having a new member.
 We will send a delegation to study the situation and our actions will emanate from their report."

 On 8 February 2012, CAF published their Congress Agenda which stated that CAF members would discuss the "Proposal for admission of the South Sudan Football Association (SSFA) as a member".
 Two days later, CAF welcomed South Sudan to its membership.
 On 9 May, South Sudan joined CECAFA.

 On 25 May 2012, FIFA members approved of South Sudan becoming a member, 176 FIFA members voted in total, only 4 voted against South Sudan joining FIFA.

+In June 2017, Francis Amin was elected as New President of the South Sudan Football Association.